beta This is a new service. Your feedback will help us to improve it.

 18.6.5 Further actions of the trustee

-If there is any change to a debtor’s circumstances that may impact on a submitted report this must be brought to the attention of BRT with a recommendation as to what action should be taken.
+If there is any change to a debtor’s circumstances that may impact on a submitted report this must be brought to the attention of the BAI team with a recommendation as to what action should be taken.

 The trustee should note following submission of a report the Accountant, or the police, may request: